w5xd/Mfj998Rt-mods/ReadMe.md

 <h3>MFJ998RT versus the MFJ998 indoor version.</h3>

-While the main PCB on the MFJ998RT is identical to the indoor version of the tuner, the MFJ998, and the daughterboard could obviously be plugged into that indoor version, this sketch does not support everything needed for the indoor version's operation.
+While the main PCB on the MFJ998RT is nearly identical to the indoor version of the tuner, the MFJ998, and the daughterboard could obviously be plugged into that indoor version, this sketch does not support everything needed for the indoor version's operation.
 The PCB